 An often overlooked Bible study tool, maps provide much useful information.
 By providing distances, we begin to undestand the time required for travel on foot or by donkey.
 They can provide a clearer picture of the typography of places.
 Was it a city on a hill, or by the seaside?
 Or by studying the overall region, we see whether a nation was surrounded by friends or foes, and things like that.

 As you can see, there is no lack of great study tools.
-Now all we need is the want and the will to get to it!
+All we need is the want and the will to get to it!